We’ll schedule a call and understand your requirements.

 The responder chain is a series of events that takes palce once we start interacting with the iOS phones.
 A responder chain starts with the first responder object and ends with the app object.
 If the first responder cannot handle the event, it forwards / resends that event to another responder in the chain.

 Frequently Asked Questions

-Fill up the form which is on every hiring freelancers’ page and we will inform you once we select the top 1% freelance Android developers matching your job requirements.
+Fill up the form which is on every hiring developers’ page and we will inform you once we select the top 1% Objective-C developers matching your job requirements.
 After analyzing the candidates based on their resumes and two assessment tests, we provide you the feedback quickly.
-And if the freelancers selected by our team are fit for your job role, then we also provide the onboarding.
+And if the developers selected by our team are fit for your job role, then we also provide the onboarding.

-Ultragenius offers you only the most skilled freelance developers who are top 1% among the 20K+ freelance developers who have applied on our platform.
+Ultragenius offers you only the most skilled developers who are top 1% among the 20K+ developers who have applied on our platform.
 After a rigorous selection and testing process, we sort out only the top candidates for you.
-You can check out Ultragenius’ s selection process for hiring freelance Android developers on http://www.ultragenius.club/hire-android-freelancer.
+You can check out Ultragenius’ s selection process for hiring Objective-C developers on https://www.ultragenius.club/hire-objective-c-freelancer/.